lumeland/blog/posts/lume-3.md

 by the same properties of the [Request](https://developer.mozilla.org/en-US/docs/Web/API/Request#instance_methods) object).
-As you may guess, `page.text` allows to work with the page content as strings, making the conversions automatically and `page.bytes` does the same but for `Uin8Array`.
+As you may guess, `page.text` allows to work with the page content as strings, making the conversions automatic, and `page.bytes` does the same but for `Uin8Array`.

 ```js